-The cluster analysis shows the split between two types of samples rather clearly.
+The cluster analysis supports the results of the biplot and shows the split between two types of samples rather clearly.
 Samples containing an abundance of Lactobacillus sp. are grouped together on the right, and samples with an abundance of other taxa are grouped together on the left.
 The cluster analysis helps explain and clarify the compositional biplot.
 For example, the four samples in the middle lower part of the biplot in Figure 2 labelled A/B312 and A/B282, group together in both the biplot and the cluster plot.
-These samples are atypical for both the N and BV groups.
-The cluster plot and associated barplot show that they contain substantially more of the Lactobacillus taxon, and somewhat more of the taxa normally found in BV than in the other N samples.
+These samples are atypical for both the N and BV groups., containing substantially more of the Lactobacillus taxon, and somewhat more of the taxa normally found in BV than in the other N samples.
 Based on these two results it would be appropriate to exclude these four samples from further analysis because of their atypical makeup.

-As a final step, a univariate comparison between the B and A groups was performed.
+Next, a univariate comparison between the B and A groups was performed.
 For simplicity of coding, we kept the four outlier samples, but the reader is encouraged to remove them and see how the results change.
 For this, we used the ALDEx2 tool (Fernandes et al. 2013, 2014) that incorporates a Bayesian estimate of taxon abundance into a compositional framework, with the results shown in Table 1 and the effect plot (Gloor et al. 2016) shown in Figure 4.
-Of note, ALDEx2 examines differential abundance by estimating the measurement error inherent in high throughput sequencing experiments, and uses the assumptions of compositional data analysis to normalize the data for sequencing effort.
+Of note, ALDEx2 examines differential abundance by estimating the measurement error inherent in high throughput sequencing experiments, including the measurement error associated with 0 count taxa, and uses the assumptions of compositional data analysis to normalize the data for sequencing effort.

-The Bayesian estimate is used to model the sampling variation, and to estimate appropriate values for 0s that is expected in these datasets.
-See the documentation and the Fernandes, 2014 paper for a full description.

 When interpreting these results, it is important to remember that we are actually examining ratios between values, rather than abundances.
-The user should also remember that all values reported are the mean values over the number of Dirichlet instances as given by the mc.samples variable in the aldex.clr function.
+Thus, we are examining the the change in abundance of a taxon relative to all others in the dataset.
+The user should also remember that all values reported are the means over the number of Dirichlet instances as given by the mc.samples variable in the aldex.clr function and explained more fully in the Supplement.

 In the examples given in Table 1, we filtered to show only those taxa where the expected Bejamini-Hochberg (1995) adjusted P value was less than 0.05, meaning that the expected likelihood of a false positive identification per taxon is less than 5%, with the actual value per taxon given in the wi.eBH column.
-Using L. iners, we can note that the absolute difference between groups can be up to −2.25.
-Thus the absolute fold change in the ratio between L. iners and all other taxa between groups for this organism is on average 4.76 fold (1/2-2.25): being more abundant in the A samples than in the B samples.
+Using L. iners, we note that the absolute difference between groups can be up to −2.25.
+Thus, the absolute fold change in the ratio between L. iners and all other taxa between groups for this organism is on average 4.76 fold (1/2-2.25): being more abundant in the A samples than in the B samples.
 However, the difference within the groups (roughly equivalent to the standard deviation) is even larger, giving an effect size of −0.79.
 Thus, the difference between groups is less than the variability within a group, a result that is typical for microbiome studies.

-These quantitative results are largely congruent with the biplot, which showed that the taxa represented here were the ones that best explained the variation between groups, and that the Leptotrichia and Lactobacillus taxa were uncorrelated with the proportional abundances of these taxa.
+These quantitative results are largely congruent with the biplot, which showed that the taxa represented here were the ones that best explained the variation between groups, and that the Leptotrichia and Lactobacillus taxa were uncorrelated in these samples with the separation of the two large groups.

+Table 1: List of significantly different taxa.